iftakherhossain23/rock-paper-scissors/README.md

 # rock-paper-scissors

-The Rock Paper Scissors game created using Javascript
+The Rock Paper Scissors game created using Javascript.